shanec14/DS-ML-Projects/Fraud_Detection_Classifiers/README.md

 - `pandas`: For data manipulation and analysis.
 - `numpy`: For numerical operations.
 - `scikit-learn`: For machine learning algorithms and evaluation metrics.
-- `matplotlib`  For data visualization.
+- `matplotlib`  For data visualisation.